 Welcome to the Nest

-The Nest Private Obstetric & Midwifery Care offers an exciting Continuity of Care model with Obstetrician Dr Emily Roman as well as a known Midwife Alicia or Rachel.
-Your comprehensive package of care also includes a ‘Birth and Early Parenting' Group Education Class and an International Board Certified Lactation Consultant run ‘Breastfeeding Preparation Class.’
-Operating out of Brightwell Health, you will also have access to on site pathology and other professionals including a Dietician, Psychologist, Physiotherapist, GP Specialists, Gynaecology and Urogynaecology if needed during your pregnancy.
-You have the choice* to birth at either John Hunter Hospital or Newcastle Private Hospital with 24/7 Private Obstetric on call care followed by postnatal midwifery home visits and in clinic visits at 2 and 6 weeks. * If you have private health insurance with cover for Obstetrics
+The Nest Private Obstetric & Midwifery Care offers an exciting Continuity of Care model with Obstetrician Dr Emily Roman as well as a team of experienced Midwives.
+Your comprehensive package of care also includes a ‘Birth and Early Parenting' group education class and an International Board Certified Lactation Consultant run ‘Breastfeeding Preparation Class.’
+Operating out of Brightwell Health, you will also have access to other professionals including a Dietician, Psychologist, Physiotherapist, GP Specialists, Gynaecology and Urogynaecology if needed during your pregnancy.
+You have the choice * to birth at either John Hunter Hospital or Newcastle Private Hospital with 24/7 Private Obstetric on call care followed by a postnatal midwifery home visit and in clinic visits at 2 and 6 weeks. * If you have private health insurance with cover for Obstetrics

 Meet the Team